Information for New Postdocs

 Western Connecticut State University

-If you would like to connect with local SBU postdocs before you arrive for your position at Stony Brook for advice on housing, getting around, or anything else, e-mail the Office of Postdoctoral Affairs at firstname.lastname@example.org.
-You can also visit our Facebook page.
-Once you arrive, be sure to join our postdoc mailing list and come out to networking and social events such as the New Postdoc Welcome held every quarter.
+If you would like to connect with local SBU Postdocs before you arrive for your position at Stony Brook for advice on housing, getting around, or anything else, e-mail the Office of Postdoctoral Affairs at email@example.com .
+You can also visit our Facebook page .
+Once you arrive, be sure to attend the New Postdoc Welcome held every quarter, join our other networking events and socials, and make sure to complete the Postdoc & Research Scientist Info Form to ensure you are added to our mailing list and database.